gocolly/site/content/articles/scraping_tips.md

 Furthermore, it is possible that multiple pages link to the same URL.
 There is no point in requesting it again as it has been visited previously.
 To eliminate duplicated requests, use a cache to store URLs which has been visited already.
 In smaller scraping jobs simple in-memory key value stores or lists can do the trick.
 If you are running your scraper for so long that visited pages might change, you can invalidate the contents of your cache.

 {{<tip>}}Cache responses.{{</tip>}}

+## Summary

+Scraping is a powerful technique when you are trying to retrieve and present information in a different format.
+Colly helps you along the way to get the data quickly and smoothly from any source.

+These are our tips and tricks of scraping.
+If you have further tips, do not hesitate to share it with us.

+Happy scraping!

 ## References